First-order photon condensation in magnetic cavities: A two-leg ladder model: Introduction

-Our results show that ladder geometries can indeed host an equilibrium superradiant phase (to which we will refer to also as photon condensation~\cite{andolina_prb_2019}, not to be confused with the non-equilibrium phase transition observed in dye filled microcavities~\cite{klaers2010bose}), via a first-order transition from a normal metallic phase.
-The first order nature of this transition arises from the strongly non-linear orbital paramagnetic response of the ladder system and provides therefore a different scenario for superradiance with respect to those discussed so far in the literature~\cite{andolina_prb_2020,guerci_prl_2020,Zueco20}.
+Our results show that ladder geometries can indeed host an equilibrium superradiant transition (or photon condensation~\cite{andolina_prb_2019}), not to be confused with the non-equilibrium phase transition observed in dye filled microcavities~\cite{klaers2010bose}), via a first-order transition from a normal metallic phase.
+The first order nature of this transition arises from the strongly non-linear orbital paramagnetic response of the ladder system and provides therefore a different scenario for condensation with respect to those discussed so far in the literature~\cite{andolina_prb_2020,guerci_prl_2020,Zueco20}.
 While a photon mean-field (PMF) decoupling of the photon and matter degrees of freedom captures qualitatively the phase transition, we find that for finite sizes the correct treatment of quantum fluctuations is essential to estimate physically relevant quantities, such as current and photon properties.
 This demonstrates how, in these settings, the light-matter entanglement and photon squeezing cannot, in general, be neglected.
 In the thermodynamic limit, we show that the photon condensation allows to modify the properties of an extensive system with a single cavity mode in the collective strong coupling regime.
 Remarkably, even in this thermodynamic limit, where the photon state is Gaussian, it is necessary to consider both the light-matter entanglement and photon squeezing to determine the photon properties.

 The structure of the paper is the following.
 In Sec. \ref{sec:level1} we describe the Hamiltonian of the light-matter coupled system and introduce the main physical gauge-invariant quantities.
 In Sec. \ref{sec:square_ladder} we first introduce the PMF approximation and the DMRG numerics.
 Then we discuss the result comparing the two approaches and recover a qualitative agreement between the two by adding quantum fluctuations on top of the PMF solution.
 In Sec. \ref{sec:triangular} we move to the triangular ladder geometry highlighting the similarities with the square ladder case.
 In Sec. \ref{sec:conclusion}, we draw the conclusions and discuss possible future directions.